sebescudie/VL.Postman/README.md

 ## How

 Under the hood, the nodes use the RestSharp library.
 For each node, you get a RestResponse output that you can then use with all the nodes the nuget provides.

+## Current status

+This is still a POC with quite some limitations :

+- No Body input
+- Only does GET requests for now
+- Might not play well if you're using Environment variables in Postman